sourmash-bio/sourmash/doc/classifying-signatures.md

 database or because the taxonomy is not based directly on genome similarity.
-Instead of using single k-mers, `sourmash gather` estimates the best matching genome based on combinations of k-mers, which is much more specific than the LCA approach; only then is a taxonomy assigned.
+Instead of using single k-mers, `sourmash gather` estimates the best matching genome based on combinations of k-mers, which is much more specific than the LCA approach; only then is a taxonomy assigned using `sourmash tax`.

 The bottom line is that in our experience, `sourmash tax` is as sensitive as `lca`, and a lot more specific.
 Please let us know if you